-- Why We Fight War: our foundational purpose as a Service. - Who We Are Airmen: our values. - What We Do Airpower: airpower fundamentals and perspective. - How We Do It Tenets of Airpower: airpower employment considerations.
+- Why We Fight War: our foundational purpose as a Service. - Who We Are Airmen: our values. - What We Do Airpower: airpower fundamentals and perspective. - Where the set of the

 Ideas presented here enable Airmen to describe what the Air Force provides to joint all-domain operations (JADO).